EllaBrands/stanDev/CloudStan-functional-specification.md

 # Mostly Complete Free Implementation

-Click this [link](https://cloud.sagemath.com/projects/9cead8b7-e246-4ed2-b46f-9ad93dff442f/files/StanMathCloud.html) and copy the project to your own project on SageMathCloud.
+Click this [link](https://cloud.sagemath.com/projects/9cead8b7-e246-4ed2-b46f-9ad93dff442f/files/StanMathCloud.html) and copy the project to your own project on SageMathCloud to be able to execute the code.

 # Scenarios